uwacyber/cits1003/cits1003-project/overview.md

 ## Duration

-The project starts from 31 March (week 6) and will close on 11:59pm 19 May (week 12).
+The project starts from 25 August (week 6) and will close on 11:59pm 15 October (week 11).
 There should be plenty of time to complete the project.

 ## Your tasks and how the project is graded